Satish-Das/tweet_application/README.md

 ## Project Overview

 This is a Django web application designed to replicate basic Twitter functionality.
-The project features a complete tweet system with user authentication, tweet creation, editing, and deletion capabilities, styled with Bootstrap 5.3.7.
+The project features a complete tweet system with user authentication, user registration, tweet creation, editing, and deletion capabilities, styled with Bootstrap 5.3.7.

 ## Project Structure